kbd7575/data-science-repository/domestic_violence_risk_analysis/README.md

 # Domestic Violence Risk Analysis

 This notebook was created as a self-guided portfolio exercise.
 The dataset is sourced from Kaggle and contains information on domestic violence against women in a specific rural area of a developing country.
-The project investigates the correlation between socio-economic factors and the experience of domestic violence using exploratory analysis and classification models.
+The project objective is to investigate the correlation between socio-economic factors and the experience of domestic violence using exploratory analysis and classification models.

 ## Dataset Description